Understanding how a retail business maintains health, safety and security on its premises

 Topic Overview

-The NOCN Level 1 Award in Retail Knowledge introduces you to the fundamental skills and understanding needed to work in the retail industry.
-This qualification covers key areas such as customer service, stock handling, health and safety, and effective communication.
-It is designed for those who are new to retail or looking to build a solid foundation for further study or employment in this fast-paced sector.
+The NOCN Level 1 Certificate in Retail Knowledge introduces you to the fundamental skills and knowledge needed to work in the retail industry.
+This qualification covers key areas such as customer service, stock handling, sales processes, and health and safety.
+It is designed for those who are new to retail or looking to build a solid foundation for further study or employment.
+Understanding these basics is crucial because retail is one of the largest employment sectors in the UK, and employers value candidates who can demonstrate a clear grasp of how a retail business operates.

 Key Concepts